 Your public/private key pair is periodically changed for increased security.

-The Malwarebytes Privacy application does not collect or retain the following:
+The Malwarebytes Privacy VPN application does not collect or retain the following:

 - Details about the websites or IP addresses browsed on your device;

 - DNS requests made by you;

 - Network details of your device, including IP address;

 - Telemetry data from the Malwarebytes Privacy VPN application, including telemetry on functionality and on system environment; OR